openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a credential (see (#credential_request)).
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.

-Subject Identifier in the ID Token MUST be the End-User's identifier within the Issuer.
+Note: Subject Identifier in the ID Token is the End-User's identifier.

 Below is a non-normative example of a token response:
 ```